Benjamin Spock: Conservative backlash

 Preacher Norman Vincent Peale supported the Vietnam War and, in the late 1960s, criticized the anti-war movement and the perceived laxity of that era, blaming Dr. Spock's books: "The U.S. was paying the price of two generations that followed the Dr. Spock baby plan of instant gratification of needs."

-In the 1960s and 1970s, Spock was also blamed for the disorderliness of young people, many of whose parents had been devotees of Baby and Child Care.
+In the 1960s and 1970s, Spock was blamed for the disorderliness of young people, many of whose parents had been devotees of Baby and Child Care.
 Vice President Spiro Agnew also blamed Spock for "permissiveness".
 These allegations were enthusiastically embraced by conservative adults, who viewed the rebellious youth of that era with disapproval, referring to them as "the Spock generation".

-Spock's supporters countered that these criticisms betrayed an ignorance of what Spock had actually written, and/or a political bias against Spock's left-wing political activities.
-Spock himself, in his autobiography, said he had never advocated permissiveness; also, the attacks and claims that he had ruined American youth only arose after his public opposition to the Vietnam War.
+Spock's supporters countered that these criticisms betrayed an ignorance of what Spock had actually written, and/or a political bias against his left-wing political activities.
+Spock in his autobiography said he had never advocated permissiveness; also, the attacks claiming he had ruined American youth only arose after his public opposition to the Vietnam War.
 He regarded these claims as ad hominem attacks, whose political motivation and nature were clear.

 Spock addressed these accusations in the first chapter of his 1994 book, Rebuilding American Family Values: A Better World for Our Children.

 The Permissive Label: A couple weeks after my indictment [for "conspiracy to counsel, aid and abet resistance to the military draft"], I was accused by Reverend Norman Vincent Peale, a well-known clergyman and author who supported the Vietnam War, of corrupting an entire generation.
 In a sermon widely reported in the press, Reverend Peale blamed me for all the lack of patriotism, lack of responsibility, and lack of discipline of the young people who opposed the war.
 All these failings, he said, were due to my having told their parents to give them "instant gratification" as babies.
 I was showered with blame in dozens of editorials and columns from primarily conservative newspapers all over the country heartily agreeing with Peale's assertions.